valeoai/blog/_posts/2024-06-13-valeoai-at-cvpr-2024.md

 <h4 align="center"> [<a href="https://arxiv.org/abs/2404.15736">Paper</a>] &nbsp;&nbsp; [<a href="https://gitlab.com/folbaeni/multimodal-icl">code</a>] &nbsp;&nbsp; [<a href="https://multimodal-icl-folbaeni-1988a753e0abbbc71bb3967331bb69edafda92e.gitlab.io/">page</a>]</h4>

 Large Language Models have demonstrated remarkable performance across various tasks, exhibiting the capacity to swiftly acquire new skills, such as through In-Context Learning (ICL) with minimal demonstration examples.
 In this work, we present a comprehensive framework for investigating Multimodal ICL (M-ICL) in the context of Large Multimodal Models.
 We consider the best open-source multimodal models (e.g., IDEFICS, OpenFlamingo) and a wide range of multimodal tasks.
 Our study unveils several noteworthy findings: (1) M-ICL primarily relies on text-driven mechanisms, showing little to no influence from the image modality.
 (2) When used with advanced-ICL strategy (like RICES), M-ICL is not better than a simple strategy based on majority voting over context examples.
 Moreover, we identify several biases and limitations of M-ICL that warrant consideration prior to deployment.
-The code will be made publicly available.

 ![icl_overview]({{ site.baseurl }}/images/publications/2024_multimodal_icl/multimodal-icl.PNG){:height="100%" width="100%"}
 <div class="caption"><b>Empirical analysis of Multimodal In-Context Learning (M-ICL) behavior.</b>